BenjaminWilson13/BenjaminWilson13/README.md

 🚛 How late I would be
 🚛 The route with major cities along the way in case they could have me swap loads with another driver, and a general breakdown of what caused the delay
 🚛 Why my current driving hours wouldn't allow for on time delivery

-During my time at AppAcademy I've learned how to create full stack project, both as a solo developer and as a member of a team.

 ⭐The first project I worked on: https://meetup-clone-project-n8eu.onrender.com This was built using an express backend and react-redux front end.
 This was the first time I used the skills I had been developing to actually create something real.
 It's not as polished as my later projects, but was an important step in my growth as a developer.